 Corridors that have the potential for high ridership give Metro opportunities to focus transit service and facility investments.
 Metro is pursuing these opportunities through the RapidRide program.
 Six RapidRide lines are in operation, and additional lines could be developed in the future.
 Communities can leverage Metro’s transit investments with supportive development along each line.

 In other parts of the county, fixed-route transit—even at an hourly or peak-only level—is not efficient.
-In these cases, Metro will foster local partnerships to create alternative service options such as community shuttles, real-time rideshare, community vans, or other innovative ways to provide mobility responsive to community needs.
+In these cases, Metro will foster local partnerships work with the community to create alternative service options such as community shuttles, real-time rideshare, community vans, or other innovative ways to provide mobility responsive to community needs.
+Metro will foster partnerships and work with local partners to develop and implement these alternative transit services.

 Strategy 2.1.2: Provide travel opportunities and supporting amenities for historically disadvantaged populations, such as low-income people, students, youth, seniors, people of color, people with disabilities, and others with limited transportation options.